Education, Enterprise and Empowerment, by and for Rural Women

 Gender inequality is not only a pressing moral and social issue but also a critical economic challenge.
 As a McKinsey study highlights, fully closing gender gaps would add $28 trillion to annual GDP by 2025.
 The Enriche program supports women’s aspiration to transform themselves and their communities.
 It provides them with the opportunity to embark on an empowerment journey; a journey to gain the confidence, skills and knowledge they need to reach their full potential as agents of sustainable change and to support their entrepreneurial aspirations.

-Eight Axis of Impact
+Eight Areas of Impact

 PROGRAM OVERVIEW - ENRICHE BUILDING BLOCKS